 Anchor experiences:

-- Sagrada Familia — book online well in advance, EUR 26-36 depending on access level (tower entry is worth the premium)
+- Sagrada Familia.
+Book online well in advance.
+EUR 26-36 depending on access level.
+The tower entry is worth the premium.

-- El Born neighbourhood for dinner — Espai Mescladis does excellent food with a social enterprise mission, mains around EUR 14
+- El Born for dinner.
+Espai Mescladis does excellent food with a social enterprise mission, mains around EUR 14.

-Fly home from Barcelona El Prat (BCN), completing the open-jaw loop.
+Fly home from Barcelona El Prat (BCN), and the open-jaw loop closes itself.

 Here's the honest breakdown for one person, mid-range approach: